 Co-production and engagement with people using services and communities as commissioners or service providers, is key to service improvement and development and ensuring quality service provision.
 The Market Position Statement 2023 states that, "Somerset Council recognise that there needs to be a significant improvement in our approach to co-production and engagement.
 Our future approach will be developed with people who have support, carers, and families."

 Co-production cycle in Somerset

-Examples of how we are embedding Co-production in Somerset
+How are we embedding co-production in Somerset?

 TEC service co-design